Documentation to support the need for requested accommodation(s) must

 1. For assistance in finding a qualified professional:

-- contact the disability services coordinator at the institution you attend or plan to attend to discuss documentation needs; and
+- contact the accessibility services coordinator at the institution you attend or plan to attend to discuss documentation needs; and

-- discuss your future plans with the disability services coordinator.
+- discuss your future plans with the accessibility services coordinator.
 If additional documentation is required, seek assistance in identifying a qualified professional.

 2. In selecting a qualified professional: